 An Incredibly Expensive Bracelet

-In an airport bathroom, one older woman found herself in a jewelry-fanatic’s nightmare: her $10,000 charm bracelet had come loose from her wrist and fallen into the toilet.
+In an airport bathroom, one older woman found herself in a jewelry fanatics nightmare: her $10,000 charm bracelet had come loose from her wrist and fallen into the toilet.
 Needless to say, she was distraught (and worried about what her husband might say when he found out).
-Fortunately, the plumber—that very same hero who’d rescued the dentures in our first story—was able to pull the toilet away from the wall and snatch the bracelet back out of the pipe.
+Fortunately, the plumber—that very hero who’d rescued the dentures in our first story—could pull the toilet away from the wall and snatch the bracelet back out of the pipe.
 And, like the great guy he is, he even took the time to carefully wash and dry the bracelet for her before giving it to her in a clean plastic bag.

-One plumber ran into a somewhat “hairy” situation when snaking the drain of a toilet in a popular night club.
-As the rooter turned, the plumber reported first seeing a red strand twisted slowly up the wire.
+One plumber ran into a “hairy” situation when snaking a toilet drain in a popular nightclub.
+As the rooter turned, the plumber reported seeing a red strand twisted slowly up the wire.
 Eventually, an entire bright-red wig was pulled from the drain.
-According to the story, the plumber saw a stage performer wearing the very same wig a week later, completely oblivious to its previous “adventure.”
+According to the story, the plumber saw a stage performer wearing the same wig a week later, completely oblivious to its previous “adventure.”

 Roughly $12,000 in Quarters

 Many people will never see $12,000 in their bank account at once, much less have $12,000 worth of actual cash in their possession.
 Even so, that’s exactly what one plumber found when called to deal with a blockage in a gravity line.
 According to the plumber, the mass of quarters filled up two five-gallon buckets.
 No one could seem to figure out where, exactly, the coins had originated.